autr/git-filter-repo-warning/README.md

 ## Anti-Pattern

-You must use `--invert-path` instead of `--path` for the expected action.
+You must use `--invert-paths` while using `--path` for the expected action.

 ## "Old Unneeded Objects"